adobe/spectrum-css/components/README.md

 Each component has the following files:

 - `index.css` - The scale-specific styles for the component: dimensions, layout, etc (these change between scales)
-- `metadata/*.yml` - The markup examples and documentation for the component; also makes additional examples possible that appear separately in the site navigation.
 - `themes/*.css` - The theme-specific styles for the component.
+- `stories/*.mdx` - The examples and documentation for the component.
 - `stories/*.stories.js` and `stories/template.js` - The storybook assets for rendering components in the Storybook tool and eventually to be used for visual regression testing.

 ## Editing an existing component

 1. Run `gulp dev` in the root of the project to begin developing.
 2. Edit `components/$COMPONENT/index.css` with dimensions and color properties.
 The documentation will live reload with your changes.
-3. Edit the markup examples within `components/$COMPONENT/metadata/*.yml`.
+3. Edit the markup examples within `components/$COMPONENT/stories/*.mdx`.
 The documentation will live reload with your changes.

 ## Adding a new component